brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ### <a name="Feat-Shield-Master"></a>Shield Master

 If you're a shield user, Shield Master grants several benefits.
 It allows you to shove as a bonus action, which can be very powerful for Strength-based Tanks and gives you something to do with your bonus action.
-You can also add your shield's AC bonus to Dexterity saving throws, and you get the added benefit of taking no damage where passing a saving throw usually means that you take half damage.
+You can also add your shield's AC bonus to Dexterity saving throws, and you get the added benefit of taking no damage while passing a saving throw usually means that you take half damage.
 This can add up to a lot of protection, but can also help mitigate a mediocre Dexterity score.

 ### <a name="Feat-Slasher"></a>Slasher

 Being able to reduce the speed of your foes makes it harder for them to get away from you—and closer to the people you're trying to protect.
-Giving enemies disadvantage on attacks can be really helpful, although it only happens when you make a critical hit, so it's not really reliable.
+Giving enemies disadvantage on attacks can be really helpful, although it only happens when you make a critical hit, so it's not reliable.
 The feat also comes with a +1 bonus to either Strength or Dexterity, which makes it easier to take to round out an odd stat.
-Note that you do have to attack with a slashing weapon in order to apply the effects of this feat.
+Note that you do have to attack with a slashing weapon to apply the effects of this feat.

 ### <a name="Feat-Heavy-Armor-Master"></a>Heavy Armor Master